ishdeep-10/IndianCitizen/README.md

 - Age v Minutes Played : Scatter plot to compare the number of minutes played per player in a season in correlation with their age

 ### Models
 - xG : Understanding the concepts of how xG is calculated and what all features are used for evaluation.
+Medium article - https://medium.com/@ishdeepsinghchadha/understanding-xg-part-2-d74d17f62fef

 ### Data Sources
 - WhoScored.com